Emico Holdings Berhad

 – Concealment of any or a combination of the above.

-– an act of improper conduct or wrongdoing constituting a disciplinary offence under the Emico Code of Conduct and Business Ethics, any employment agreement or service contract; or
+– an act of improper conduct or wrongdoing constituting a disciplinary offence under the Group’s Code of Ethics and Conduct, any employment agreement or service contract; or

 – an offence under any relevant legislation in force.

 (v) Whistleblowing procedures are different from grievance procedures.
 Typically whistleblowing does not affect the complainant personally.
 They are different from a normal grievance/complaint in which the complainant is personally affected.